-One of the most important activities that is part of the traditional preparation for Passover is the elimination of anything that has leaven in it (Hebrew: hametz).
-Why is this so important?
+Many know that one of the most important activities that is part of the traditional preparation for Passover is the elimination of anything that has leaven in it (Hebrew: hametz)… but why is this so important?

 What is it and how do we keep the feast of unleavened bread?
 What is it we should be cleansing out of our houses?
 Is it only our physical houses that we should be cleansing?